Clinical Psychologist

 Qualifications | A BPS recognised Degree in Psychology.
 Doctoral qualification clinical psychology.
 HCPC Registration as a Practitioner Psychologist.
 BPS Chartered Psychologist status. | Qualification in CBT | |

 Special Skills & Attributes | An understanding of the range of challenges presented to Individuals who have experienced life-changing Injury.
 Ability to empathise and develop good therapeutic alliance.
 Experience and understanding of evidence-based practice.
 Ability to Formulate Complex processes.
 Ability to work within two models of psychological assessment, formulation, and intervention.
 Exceptional communication skills in verbal, non-verbal and written modes.
-Demonstrable skills in teaching and training IT Literate Evidence of Training in Adult Safeguarding. | Experience of applying psychological knowledge in a clinical neuropsychological/neurorehabilitation setting.
+Demonstrable skills in teaching and training IT Literate.
+Evidence of Training in Adult Safeguarding. | Experience of applying psychological knowledge in a clinical neuropsychological/neurorehabilitation setting.
 Research skills.
 Knowledge of adult & child protection legislation.
 Awareness of legislation relevant to the clinical area of practice.
 Skills in Psychometric Assessment.
 A Current driving licence | |

 Experience | Experience of working with clients with cognitive deficits.
 Experience of Inter-disciplinary working.
 Experience of the application and use of clinical supervision Experience of working with a wide variety of client groups, across the whole life course, presenting problems that reflect the range of clinical severity.
 Experience of maintaining high standards of professionalism in a context of highly emotive/ distressing situations. | Experience of working with people who have life-changing injury and trauma Experience of the application of clinical psychology in different cultural contexts.
 Experience of groupwork.
 Experience working in private healthcare Experience working in the medicolegal sector | |